You are here Home > History and Heritage Barton upon Humber

 The town is known for its creative thinking and celebrating its iconic figures from the past such as Samuel Wilderspin (revolutionary educator) Sir Isaac Pitman ( credited for the shorthand writing system) and Get Carter novelist Ted Lewis.

-Pick up a South Humber Collection leaflet to find out about the amazing list of attractions in the town.
 Waters’ Edge Country Park & Visitor Centre welcomes visitors all year round to watch the amazing wildlife that inhabits the park.
 The centre is perfect for picking up locally crafted gift wares and refreshments.
 The Ropewalk, St Peter’s Church and the Wilderspin National School are all a must for any visiting family.

 Barely 10 minutes from Barton upon Humber, near the village of Ulceby, you can visit Thornton Abbey & Gatehouse.
 An impressive gatehouse and abbey ruins which housed the 12th Century Augustinian monastery.